 Since they started this group, Russ and Tim have also formed a business together.
 Great collaboration!
 They are great guys and will definitely make you feel welcome, so book your ticket – this event is the second Tuesday of the Month.

-There are many LinkedIn Locals cropping up in the area now with a new one for Bordon and Alton which has its debut on Tuesday 17th March – you can get your ticket from here.
+There are many LinkedIn Locals cropping up in the area now with a new one for Bordon and Alton which has its debut on Tuesday 17th March.
 This is a collaboration of Signal Bordon and villagers Rob Fryer and Sarah Bass and is being held at The George in Alton.